sequpt/notes/README.md

-# Documentation/Cheat Sheet for various things
+# Notes about various tools

 ## Table of Contents